lyellread/cs427-final-project/documentation/documentation.md

 \pagebreak

-## Explanation of Primitive Choices

-### Block Cipher
+## Block Cipher

 Our design utilizes an Block Cipher, $\sig{F}_{\subname{AES-128}}$. $\sig{F}_{\subname{AES-128}}$ is a [$\subname{AES-128}$ block cipher](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197.pdf) with a 128-bit key.
 We decided to make use of an existing $\subname{AES-128}$ implementation in the [`pyaes` library](https://github.com/ricmoo/pyaes#aes-block-cipher) as implementing $\subname{AES-128}$ from scratch would have been a project in itself.
 While the NIST standard lays out standard implementations for $\subname{AES-192}$ and $\subname{AES-256}$ as well, we opted to use $\subname{AES-128}$ as our Block Cipher in order to keep the key size and block sizes consistent throughout `NOISE`.
 This decision was made with the understanding that 128-bit security is relatively low compared with new schemes offering more security, however `NOISE` aims to be readable as an educational resource about cryptographic primitives in use, therefore maximum security was not the goal.
 This block cipher is not implemented above in the $\Sigma$ scheme, as the AES implementation is too long to include in this document.

-### Block Cipher Mode
+## Block Cipher Mode

 `NOISE` makes use of $\sig{Enc}_{\text{CTR}}$ and $\sig{Dec}_{\text{CTR}}$ subroutines to encrypt and decrypt data.
 We opted to use Counter (CTR) block cipher mode for this purpose as it provides CPA security and is simple to implement.

-### Message Authentication Code
+## Message Authentication Code

 TODO: Add description of rationale for choosing ECBC-MAC.

 These two functions define our MAC scheme, which is an ECBC-MAC.
 This relies on our AES block cipher internally, and takes two keys in its implementation.

-### Password Based Key Derivation Function
+## Password Based Key Derivation Function

-To effectively turn a password into an encryption key, `NOISE` implements $\sig{PBKDF2}$.
-PBKDF2 is an established Key Derivation Function (KDF).
-This function repeatedly calls a PRF to generate each block of the key.
-After this key is generated, we will use it to decrypt the keyfile.
+To use a user-supplied password as a cryptographic key, `NOISE` implements $\sig{PBKDF2}$. $\sig{PBKDF2}$ is a Password Based Key Derivation Function which performs a large number of operations to derive a key from a password using a Pseudo Random Function (PRF).
+The output of this deterministic process is a key that has been derived based on the provided password.

-One consideration might be: why use PBKDF2 instead of a more modern KDF like [scrypt](https://www.tarsnap.com/scrypt.html) or [Argon2](https://github.com/P-H-C/phc-winner-argon2#argon2)?
-These modern KDFs were designed to address the issue of older KDFs being vulnerable to GPU cracking.
-As mentioned previously, we designed `NOISE` because we're prioritizing an educational demonstration of cryptographic concepts over an implementation of maximum security. `scrypt` itself makes calls to PBKDF2 in its [algorithm](https://datatracker.ietf.org/doc/html/rfc7914#section-6).
-PBKDF2 is a suitable primitive for use with `NOISE`.

-PBKDF2 requires a pseudorandom function as part of its algorithm.
-In [RFC8018](https://datatracker.ietf.org/doc/html/rfc8018#section-5.2), an example PRF given is an HMAC.
-Instead, the PRF we will be using is our AES block cipher $F_{AES}$ defined previously.
-A secure PRP is a also a secure PRF.
-We know this because to be a secure PRP, it has to be a secure PRF first, with additional requirements.
-Additionally, the proving of both PRPs and PRFs are the [exact same library proof](https://joyofcryptography.com/pdf/book.pdf#theorem.464).
-Therefore, our $\subname{F}_{AES}$ is a secure PRF upon which we can build PBKDF2.
+TODO: Streamline these next 2 para's

 A few parameters are seen in the above definition. $s$ is a salt that can be an arbitrary length. $\text{blen}$ is the fixed length of our PRF output.
 In this scheme, our PRF spits out 128-bit output.
-By using the same $\subname{F}_{AES}$ for both our PBKDF2 output and our encryption, we do constrict ourselves to specific input and output lengths throughout our program (namely, 128 bits). $c$ is the number of iterations that the PRF should be applied per block.
+By using the same $\subname{F}_{AES}$ for both our $\sig{PBKDF2}$ output and our encryption, we do constrict ourselves to specific input and output lengths throughout our program (namely, 128 bits). $c$ is the number of iterations that the PRF should be applied per block.
 This should be a very large number.

 Lastly, $klen$ is the desired length of the key.
 While we are restricted to the key-lengths that our encryption algorithm can take (128 bits), we can still change this value.
 For our purposes of "Enc-then-MAC," we require three keys, which means we want a key of 384 bits that will be split later.
-A [NIST publication](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-108.pdf)^["Recommendation for Key Derivation Functions Using Pseudorandom Functions", Section 7.3] allows this usage of generating more than one key per password, as long as the keys selected from the KDF output are disjoint.
+A [NIST publication](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-108.pdf)^[*Recommendation for Key Derivation Functions Using Pseudorandom Functions*, Section 7.3] allows this usage of generating more than one key per password, as long as the keys selected from the KDF output are disjoint.

+### Considerations When Choosing KDF

+When choosing the constructions to use as the building blocks for `NOISE`, we encountered several possible Key Derivation Functions (KDF).
+We opted to use $\sig{PBKDF2}$ instead of other KDFs like [`scrypt`](https://www.tarsnap.com/scrypt.html) or [`argon2`](https://github.com/P-H-C/phc-winner-argon2#argon2).
+This decision was made consciously as 'modern' KDFs like `argon2` and `scrypt` were designed to address vulnerabilities in older KDFs which allowed them to be more easily attacked with brute force using Graphical Processing Units (GPUs).
+In order to keep the primitives of `NOISE` readable and simple, we opted to implement a less secure (but simpler) KDF, $\sig{PBKDF2}$,to remain in keeping with our goal of making `NOISE` an educational demonstration of cryptographic concepts.

+### Pseudo Random Function for PBKDF2

+$\sig{PBKDF2}$ requires a pseudorandom function as part of its algorithm.
+In [RFC8018](https://datatracker.ietf.org/doc/html/rfc8018#section-5.2), $\subname{HMAC-SHA-1}$ is suggested as a PRF.
+Instead, we will be using is our AES Pseudo Random Permutation (PRP, described in [Block Cipher]), $\sig{F}_{\subname{AES-128}}$ defined in [Primitives].
+By [Corollary 6.8 in The Joy of Cryptography](https://joyofcryptography.com/pdf/book.pdf#theorem.464), we can assert that our PRP $\sig{F}_{\subname{AES-128}}$ is a also a secure PRF.
+Therefore, our $\subname{F}_{AES}$ is a secure PRF upon which we can build $\sig{PBKDF2}$.

 \pagebreak